How To Clean Out A Grease Trap 🛢️ – Info For Cafe And Restaurant Owners

 It should also be noted that you should not clean out a grease trap if you are not a professional.
 Grease trap cleaning is regulated by your local water authority and a schedule will be set as regards cleaning (see our blog on how often does a grease trap need to be cleaned).

-In Sydney metro – you can only select a company that arranges services through a registered transporter – i.e. as monitored by Sydney Water.
-If you cleaned the trap yourself – it would not be counted by the water authority and you would be fined.
+In Sydney metro, you can only select a company that arranges services through a registered transporter as monitored by Sydney Water.
+If you cleaned the trap yourself, it would not be counted by the water authority.
+As a result, you would surely be fined.

 Waster.com.au helps small and medium Aussie companies with waste and recycling services.
 This ranges from grease trap cleaning to general waste bin collection.

 We provide all recycling and ancillary services such as sanitary bins, confidential paper etc.